 Dear Readers,

-The technical diagnostics is one of the most significant research interests involving the broad range of measurements, where sensors, actuators and advanced computing techniques are exploited.
-As we are surrounded by the growing number of autonomous machinery, it is crucial to allow for their accurate and uptime monitoring.
-The Technical Committee 10 (Measurement for Diagnostics, Optimization & Control) is responsible for fostering research on such topics, which is expressed in wide range of activities, including organization of annual conferences and workshops aimed solely at the problems of fault detection, identification and location.
-Solutions for these include the algorithms, measurement devices and procedures, applicable for individual devices and industrial processes.
-The 17th IMEKO TC10 conference, held in 2020 is a perfect example of this approach.
+The area of technical diagnostics is one of the most significant research areas, one that involves a broad range of measurements, with various sensors, actuators and advanced computing techniques exploited.
+As we are becoming increasingly surrounded by the growing amount of autonomous machinery, it is crucial to ensure regular and accurate monitoring is carried out.
+The Technical Committee 10 (Measurement for Diagnostics, Optimization & Control) is responsible for fostering the research on such topics, which is expressed in terms of a wide range of activities, including the organisation of annual conferences and workshops aimed solely at the problems pertaining to fault detection, identification and location.
+The solutions for these problems include the array of algorithms, measurement devices and procedures applicable for individual devices and industrial processes.
+The 17th IMEKO TC10 conference held in 2020 is a perfect example of this approach.

-The conference was special for two reasons.
-The first one was the COVID-19 pandemic, which forced us to switch the location, originally planned for Dubrovnik, Croatia, to the purely virtual world.
-The event was then held online, using Internet technologies.
-This was totally new for all of us, forcing us to use new channels of communications and information sharing techniques (such as cloud services and teleconferences) on the unprecedented scale.
-Despite these challenges, the online event was met with great interest from both participants and invited guests.
+The conference was special for two reasons, the first of which relates to the COVID-19 pandemic, which forced us to switch the location, originally planned for Dubrovnik, Croatia, to the purely virtual world.
+The event was then held online, using various internet technologies.
+This was entirely new to all involved and forced us to use new channels of communications and information-sharing techniques (e.g., cloud services and teleconferences) on an unprecedented scale.
+Despite these challenges, the online event was met with great enthusiasm by both the participants and the invited guests.

-The second characteristics of the 2020 conference was that is was second event co-organized by IMEKO and EUROLAB (Croatian branch).
-This broadened the scope of the event with new specific topics, related with the EUROLAB’s interests.
-The main drawback of the conference was the lost opportunity to visit the beautiful Dubrovnik, however, we hope to be able to organize the conference there in the more traditional way.
+The second unique feature of the 2020 conference was that it was the second event co-organised by IMEKO and EUROLAB (Croatian branch).
+This broadened the scope of the event to include new specific topics largely related to EUROLAB’s interests.
+The main drawback of the conference was the lost opportunity to visit the beautiful city of Dubrovnik; however, we hope to be able to re-organise the conference there in the more traditional way in the future.

-The topic of the conference, i.e. “Global trends in testing, diagnostics & inspection for 2030”, was supported by a wide range of topics covered by both regular papers and invited speeches.
-The problems covered by the speakers industrial standards (like ISO 3452, or ISO/IEC 17025), computational methods (reinforcement learning, artificial neural networks, etc.), applications (civil engineering or food industry), or advanced measurement equipment (optical sensors or MEMS solutions), significant measurement challenges (such as uncertainty evaluation).
-It seems that the constant advancement in electronics and computer technologies enables increasing number of advanced concepts to be realized.
+The topic of the conference, ‘Global trends in testing, diagnostics & inspection for 2030’, was supported by a wide range of topics covered by both existing papers and invited speakers.
+The problems covered by the speakers included the industrial standards (e.g., ISO 3452, or ISO/IEC 17025), computational methods (reinforcement learning, artificial neural networks, etc.), applications (civil engineering or food industry), advanced measurement equipment (optical sensors or MEMS solutions), and significant measurement challenges (e.g., uncertainty evaluation).
+It would appear that the constant advancement in electronics and computer technologies has enabled an increasing number of advanced concepts to be realised.

-The following special issue covers ten papers, which can be divided into three sections, each devoted to different topic.
-The selection allows for assessing advancement in these research and engineering fields.
+The corresponding special issue covers ten papers, which can be divided into three sections, each devoted to a different topic.
+The selection allows for assessing the advancements in these research and engineering fields.

-The section aimed at presenting and solving the general problems and challenges in technical diagnostics includes three papers.
-The first one, “Fault compensation effect in FDI,” by Michał Bartyś, considers the fault compensation effect in the fault detection and isolation.
-This is an important issue in the model-based process diagnostics.
-The author discusses the application of the process graph to accurately represent the monitored phenomenon, allowing the fault detection based on the residuals and diagnostic matrix analysis.
-The concept is illustrated on the examples of the liquid tanks and closed-loop liquid level control system.
+The section aimed at presenting and solving the general problems and challenges pertaining to technical diagnostics includes three papers.
+The first, ‘Fault compensation effect in FDI’, written by Michał Bartyś, considers the fault compensation effect in fault detection and isolation.
+This is an important issue in the area of model-based process diagnostics.
+Here, the author discusses the application of the process graph to accurately represent the monitored phenomenon, allowing for fault detection based on the residuals and diagnostic matrix analysis.
+The concept is illustrated in terms of examples of the liquid tank and closed-loop liquid level control system.